2023 Most Focused Bachelor’s Degree Colleges for Communications in North Carolina

 Full St. Andrews University Communications Report

-You’ll join some of the best and brightest minds around if you attend Wake Forest University.
-The school came in at #3 for the Schools for a Bachelor’s Highly Focused on Communication Arts Major in North Carolina.
-Wake Forest University is a medium-sized school located in Winston-Salem, North Carolina that handed out 150 bachelors’s communication arts degrees in 2020-2021.
+You’ll be in good company if you decide to attend Wake Forest University.
+It ranked #3 on our 2023 Schools for a Bachelor’s Highly Focused on Communication Arts Major in North Carolina list.
+Wake Forest University is a medium-sized school located in Winston-Salem, North Carolina that handed out 130 bachelors’s communication arts degrees in 2021-2022.

-The low undergrad student loan default rate of 0.6% is a good sign that students have an easier time paying off their loans than they might at other schools.
+With a undergrad student-to-faculty ratio of 10 to 1, it’s easy to see that the school is committed to helping their undergraduates succeed.
+With a freshman retention rate of 94%, the school does an excellent job of retaining its undergraduate students.
+The low undergrad student loan default rate of 0.3% is a good sign that students have an easier time paying off their loans than they might at other schools.
 For comparison, the national default rate is 10.1%.
-Students who start out at the school are likely to stick around.
-The freshman retention rate is 95%.

 Read full report on Communications at Wake Forest University